isomerpages/mol-services/_government-services/08-manage-finances/08e-family-finances.md

   <p>
     <ul>
       <li>All Singaporeans and Permanent Residents (PRs) between ages 21 - 65 (from 1 April 2021) will be automatically included upon 1st CPF working contribution.</li>
-      <li>If you are above 16 years old and are not offered auto coverage, you can apply through NTUC Income (till 1 Apr 2021 only) or Great Eastern Life.</li>
+      <li>If you are above 16 years old and are not offered auto coverage, you can apply through <a target="_blank" href="https://www.income.com.sg/life-insurance/dependants-protection-scheme">NTUC Income</a> (till 1 Apr 2021 only) or <a target="_blank" href="https://www.greateasternlife.com/sg/en/personal-insurance/our-products/life-insurance/dependants-protection-scheme.html">Great Eastern Life</a>.</li>
     </ul>
   </p>
       </div>